Off-road riding complex to reopen in Utica? Project still needs full board approval

 Gerhard Ward said he had worked at the track years ago and “didn’t like how it was run.”
 He had no ownership stake then and no say in the operations.

-Ward said the facility would, weather permitting, be open March to November for off-road riding – “Almost exclusively dirt bikes” – and the parcel contains no arable land.
+Ward said that, weather permitting, the facility would be open from March to November for off-road riding – “almost exclusively dirt bikes” – and the parcel contains no arable land.

 “There’s absolutely no farm ground at all,” Gerhard Ward said, adding later, “We have a 30-year agreement with the sand company that it cannot be mined again.”